 Selecting a home builder is a very important decision.
 It will determine the entire process of the home you build and what is delivered.

-- After looking at several homes the builder has available for inspecting which ones did you like the best?
-Were they similiar to what you are looking to build or buy?
+- After looking at several homes the builder has available for inspection which ones did you like the best?
+Were they similar to what you are looking to build or buy?
 Knowing the builder has done it before lends credibility to that builder(s).